snowball13/snowball13.github.io/index.md

 ## About Me

-I am a PhD student with the Mathematics of Planet Earth Centre for Doctoral Training (MPE CDT) at Imperial College London, with a background in mathematics.
-My research focus is on the development of computational tools for PDEs, in particular looking at the development of sparse spectral methods on spherical caps, with applications in atmosphere modelling.
+I am a Software Engineer working for the Parasolid Team of Siemens Industry Software Limited, with a PhD in mathematics from the Mathematics of Planet Earth Centre for Doctoral Training (MPE CDT) at Imperial College London.
+My research focus was on the development of computational tools for PDEs, in particular looking at the development of sparse spectral methods on spherical caps, with applications in atmosphere modelling.

 ## Projects